Spinal Cord Injury

 A spinal cord injury lawyer can assist you in defending your rights and obtaining the compensation you deserve.
 If you have had a spinal cord injury as a result of someone else’s negligence or wrongdoing, you are entitled to fair recompense for your medical bills and other expenses.
 Personal injury lawyers will know how to handle your claim and fight for your rights, which may include dealing with insurance companies and settlement discussions with the opposing party.

-If you or a loved one has sustained serious injuries to your spinal cord, contact the des moines personal injury lawyer at the law firm of Mueller, Schmidt, Mulholland & Cooling today to discuss your case.
+If you or a loved one has sustained serious injuries to your spinal cord, contact the Des Moines personal injury lawyer at the law firm of Mueller, Schmidt, Mulholland & Cooling today to discuss your case.
 If you have lost a loved one from a spinal injury, you may be eligible to file a wrongful death claim.
 We can provide sound legal advice through a free initial consultation with one of our experienced attorneys.
 You can reach us online or by phone at (515) 444-4000.
 Our offices are located in Des Moines, Iowa.

 CASES WE HANDLE